DiNitride/Discord-Music-Status/README.md

 The status won't display on your own client for some reason, Discord's fault, however if you look on another client or mobile you see it will be displayed.

+**Due to Snip being Windows only, I can only provide support for this program on Windows, and furthermore it will only actually work on Windows unless you pray to the Linux gods or Steve Jobs or smth**

 ![Sidebar](http://storage.dinitride.win/sidebar_example.png)

 ![Profile](http://storage.dinitride.win/profile_example.png)